 So, let’s begin with discussing triggers as the initial corrective action to take to reduce thyroid antibodies.

-The fourth action I’ll discuss is taking advantage of immune modulation.
+The fourth action I’ll cover is taking advantage of immune modulation.
 We know that the immune system is out of balance in Hashimoto’s and that there are certain substances that we can give to people to help balance things out a bit.

 Finally, I’ll talk briefly about immune suppression and target removal.